You live in two worlds. This is truth # 3 of the 5 Life-Changing Truths we’ve been considering.

 The physical or temporary world we live in is beset by inflation, as well as many other challenges.
 You are paying more than ever for milk, bread, and other necessities at the store or marketplace where you buy these things.
 You purchase things you need at physical stores such as Kroger’s, Publix, or Walmart or virtual sites such as Amazon, Overstock, Macy’s, and multitudes of others.

 At these marketplaces, you can invest money in an unimaginable variety of food, clothing, electronics, automobiles, books, vacations, etc. You can exchange your money for these goods and services by inserting a plastic card in a machine or entering your card’s information at a website checkout.
 Enter your pin, click a button and the purchase is done.
 You are provided with a set of tires or a good meal with your family for your investment.
-You have made an investment in the physical marketplace in which you live out your days.
-But physical goods is not all the world’s marketplace is trying to sell us.
+You have invested in the physical marketplace in which you live out your days.
+But physical goods are not all the world’s marketplace is trying to sell us.

-It is important to remember that the world is also selling us ideas and philosophies of life, as it is selling us the necessities such as food, clothing, housing, transportation, etc. I believe we are currently in very dangerous times, some politicians and wealthy donors with destructive, atheistic ideologies are sowing divisiveness and lies which can destroy the basic foundations on which our country was founded.
+We can see “this world’s” influence all around us.
+For example, I believe we are currently in very dangerous times.
+Some politicians and wealthy donors with destructive, atheistic ideologies are sowing divisiveness and lies which can destroy the basic foundations on which our country was founded.

 At the same time, too few of us are aware or concerned with the implications of what this evil can do to destroy the freedoms we take for granted.
 Satan is on the loose, having a heyday in our country!